 Jennifer Stucki is the oboe instructor at the University of Wyoming and maintains an active freelance career that includes soloing, orchestra and chamber ensemble work, and organizing various collaborative arts projects.
-A resident of Boulder, Colorado she has performed with the Boulder Philharmonic, Boulder Chamber Orchestra, Fort Collins Symphony and other regional orchestras.
+She is currently the acting principal oboist with the Cheyenne Symphony for the 2019-2020 season and has performed on multiple occasions with the Boulder Philharmonic, Boulder Chamber Orchestra, Fort Collins Symphony and other regional orchestras.

 A native of Colorado Springs, Jennifer moved to Chicago in 2000 to attend the Chicago College of Performing Arts at Roosevelt University.
 Since then she has earned her Bachelor’s degree from CCPA and her Master’s degree from DePaul University.
 She has studied with Jelena Dirks, Eugene Izotov, Grover Schiltz and Scott Hostetler.